sylvaticus/juliatutorial/README.md

 # juliatutorial
-A tutorial for the Julia language inspired to the Python tutorial
+A tutorial for the Julia language.
+Mainly for myself to keep things I learned.

+Focus is on Julia as a generic programming language rather than domain-specific issues.